 Note: Do not confuse the Simulink® usage of the term sample time with the engineering sense of the term.
 In engineering, sample time refers to the rate at which a discrete system samples its inputs.
 Simulink allows you to model single-rate and multirate discrete systems and hybrid continuous-discrete systems through the appropriate setting of block sample times that control the rate of block execution (calculations).

-Sample times can be port-based or block-based.
+Sample times can be port based or block based.
 For block-based sample times, all of the inputs and outputs of the block run at the same rate.
 For port-based sample times, the input and output ports can run at different rates.
+To learn more about rates of execution, see Types of Sample Time.